dclifton-newsuk/http-imposter-example/README.md

 The imposter is a simple tool which has been used widely in our team to mock out http requests without using any external dependencies.

 This project describes a simple example.
 A controller requests a timestamp from a Yahoo API.
-The most comomn project testing remote webservices is how exactly do you dynamically change the response of a remote service without writing extensive and complicated mock controllers or relying on external web-servers providing content.
+The most comomn problem when testing remote webservices is how exactly do you dynamically change the response of a remote service without writing extensive and complicated mock controllers or relying on external web-servers providing content.

  The http imposter revolves around a simple idea that any request/response can be boiled down to an object that contains headers, uri, request verb and body.